minaskar/pocomc/docs/source/advanced.rst

                         lr = [1e-2, 1e-3, 1e-4, 1e-5], # Learning rates.
 If more than one is provided then they are used as an annealing schedule. weight_decay = 1e-8, # Weight decay parameter.
                         clip_grad_norm = 1.0, # Clip huge gradients to avoid training issues.
-                        l1 = 0.2, # Scale of the Laplace prior put on the weights.
+                        laplace_prior_scale = 0.2, # Scale of the Laplace prior put on the weights.
-                        l2 = None, # Scale of the Gaussian prior put on the weights. device = 'cpu', # Device to use for training.
+                        gaussian_prior_scale = None, # Scale of the Gaussian prior put on the weights. device = 'cpu', # Device to use for training.
 Currently only 'cpu' is supported.
                        )